mike-neumann/ethera-engine/README.md

 ## Endnote

-Keep in mind that Anima is still under development and may change from time to time.
+Keep in mind that Ethera is still under development and may change from time to time.